 By Grace Ruvimbo Chirenje*

 * Grace Ruvimbo Chirenje is a young feminist leader from Harare, Zimbabwe.
 Currently she is the Director of Zimbabwe Young Women’s Network for Peace Building (ZYWNP).
-Grace sits on the board of Crisis in Zimbabwe Coalition and Centre for Community Development in her efforts to contribute to the democratization process of Zimbabwe
+Grace is the Vice Chairperson of Crisis in Zimbabwe Coalition and board member of Centre for Community Development in her efforts to contribute to the democratization process of Zimbabwe